elotl/milpa-apps/elasticsearch/README.md

 elasticsearch
 ```

 We'll Deploy Nginx with Filebeat and Metricbeat to ship logs and metrics to Elasticseach.
-In this tutoral, Nginx simply serves as an example source of logging information.
+In this example, Nginx simply serves as an example source of logging information.
+Create the nginx server:

 ```bash
 $ milpactl create -f nginx.yml